hksix/Dasher-BackendProject/README.md

 [Live Demo](https://www.dasherpi.com)

 ## Overview:
-Dasher is a Node.js/Express server-rendered, customizable dashboard application.
+Dasher is a Node.js/Express server-rendered, customizable dashboard application for use as a Raspberry Pi-enabled internet of things 'magic' mirror personal assistant .
 Handlebars partials were used to render the front-end views.
 The user can login using GitHub authentication.
 Dasher offers the user a choice of widgets (i.e. weather, calendar, news) that they can customize and save to their preferences.
 Settings are stored in a PostgreSQL database.
 Additions will be made in React.

 ## Built by: